DavidMuwandi/DS_Projects/README.md

 2. Classification of car sales customers - Developed a model to predict patients at risk of developing heart disease to allow for early mitigation thus saving lives and reducing related medical expenditure.

-3. Identify patients at risk of hear disease - Developed a model to classify potential/new customers.
-The model can assist marketing and customer service personnel to package their products and services to improve customer experience resulting in a higher Lead to
+3. Identify patients at risk of heart disease -Developed a model to predict patients at risk of developing heart disease to allow for early mitigation thus saving lives and reducing related medical expenditure.
-Sale Conversion Rate.